 Optional key-value pairs representing custom headers to include in requests to the endpoint.

-credentials (object
+credentials (

 )